Program in Urban Studies

 Marta Tienda, Woodrow Wilson School, Sociology

 The Program in Urban Studies is an interdepartmental plan of study for undergraduates that offers an interdisciplinary framework for the study of cities, metropolitan regions, and urban and suburban landscapes.
-With courses in diverse departments – including art and archaeology, history, African American Studies, English, civil and environmental engineering, sociology, and politics – along with the School of Architecture and the Woodrow Wilson School of Public and International Affairs, the program encourages students to think about metropolitan centers in all their complexity – as physical spaces; social, cultural, political, and economic nexuses; and historical artifacts.
+With courses in diverse departments including anthropology, art and archaeology, history, African American Studies, English, Latin American Studies, Spanish and Portuguese languages and cultures, civil and environmental engineering, energy studies, sociology, politics, theater and Princeton Environmental Institute along with the School of Architecture and the Woodrow Wilson School of Public and International Affairs, the program encourages students to think about metropolitan centers in all their complexity as physical spaces; social, cultural, political, and economic nexuses; and historical artifacts.

 In addition, students are advised about opportunities to acquire field experience in urban settings through the Community-Based Learning Initiative (CBLI) and other programs.
 Those students with appropriate background and training are also encouraged to study and conceptualize cities via a comparative, international perspective, using the resources of Princeton's area studies and international programs.

 As soon as possible after applying for admission to the program, students should meet with the program director or with an Urban Studies faculty advisor to establish an approved course of study.
-Every student is encouraged to take the program's core course, URB 201, as soon as possible, although it can be taken at any time.
-URB 201 is offered both fall and spring terms each year.
-Please refer to the Registrar's Course Offerings website for the detailed course descriptions of the fall version (offered by Professor Douglas Massey), and the spring version (offered by Professor Christine Boyer).
+Every student is encouraged to take one or both of the program's core courses, URB 200 and/or URB 201, as soon as possible, although it can be taken at any time.
+URB 200 is typically offered in the fall and URB 201 is offered during the spring term each year.
+In Fall 2015, however, URB 300 will replace URB 200.
+Please refer to the Registrar's Course Offerings website for the detailed course descriptions of the fall course (offered by Professor Douglas Massey), and the spring course (offered by Professor Christine Boyer).

 While urban studies students' senior theses are written in their home departments, their work must contain an urban component, approved by the program director.
-A faculty member from the student's home department serves as the primary adviser and first reader.
+A faculty member from the student's home department serves as the primary advisor and first reader.
+Students' urban studies advisors provide additional consultation and layer of expertise as they write their thesis and think about potentially urban-related careers.
 The thesis title and abstract must be sent to the program director for final approval.
 The program provides additional support for independent student research through offering methods workshops, and through a May thesis colloquium.

 Students who fulfill the requirements of the program receive a certificate of proficiency in urban studies upon graduation.